godaddy/react-markdown-github/README.md

 - `sourceUri` Absolute URL to orgional markdown.
 All relative links will be resolved relative to this URL.
-- `resolver` URL resolver function.
+- `transformLinkUri` URL resolver function.
 To override the URL resolver and point a url to an alternate location.
 - `transformImageUri` image URL resolver function.
 Default behavior is to not modify image urls.
 - `renderers` An object of render function values with keys corresponding to